Neutrino Masses and Leptogenesis in Type I+II Seesaw Models

-In view of above, the neutrino mass models considered in our study can survive in nature and produce the observed baryon asymmetry within the framework of type I and type II seesaw mechanism.
-Inverted hierarchy with type I seesaw was found to be disfavored in our analysis as it falls short of the observed baryon asymmetry by two orders of magnitudes.
-Whereas, normal hierarchy can give rise to the observed baryon asymmetry for both type I and type II seesaw separately and both CL and UQ type Dirac neutrino mass matrices.
-In the presence of both type I and type II seesaw (with one of them dominating at a time), most of the models included in our study are found to produce the observed baryon asymmetry provided the Majorana neutrino phases and the dimensionless parameter $\gamma$ are chosen appropriately.
-More precise data from neutrino oscillation experiments as well as cosmology should be able to reduce the number of available possibilities presented in our analysis.
+In view of above, the neutrino mass models considered in our study can survive in nature and produce the observed baryon asymmetry within the framework of type I and type II seesaw mechanism with type I seesaw as the dominating one.
+For both type I and type II seesaw cases, we can discriminate between possible values of Dirac CP phases, Majorana CP phases as well the patterns of neutrino masses: mild and sizable hierarchies.
+We have observed that depending on the neutrino hierarchy as well as lightest mass eigenvalue, certain combinations of Dirac and Majorana CP phases are disfavored from successful leptogenesis point of view.
+Therefore, our results can put certain indirect limits on the values of CP phases which are currently unconstrained from neutrino oscillation experiments.
+Future determination of CP phases in neutrino experiments should be able to verify or falsify some of the scenarios we have discussed in this work.